 However, with a third-party tool like Later, you’ll have an easier way to glean these insights — plus, more in-depth data too.

 Later’s Analytics dashboard is easy-to-interpret, and lets you navigate different tabs including Post Performance.

 This way, you can filter by different metrics including engagement, followers, reach, likes, and more:

 Plus, you can export your Instagram analytics directly to your desktop (in a CSV file) making it easy to keep all of your numbers in spreadsheet format.

-When building your social media report, keep these two best practices in mind:
+When building your social media report in 2024, keep these two best practices in mind: